invertedv/testGo/docs/gomFile.md

 If you build a model stratified on the target field, the "bias" term of the output layer will (ironically) be biased.  goMortgage can de-bias this term.
-You must specify a "modelQuery" that returns data that is **not** stratified on the target field.  goMortgage will use this data to refit the bias terms of the output layer.
+You must specify a "biasQuery" that returns data that is **not** stratified on the target field.  goMortgage will use this data to refit the bias terms of the output layer.

 - biasDir: \<sub dir\><br>
 the subdirectory within "outDir" to place the bias-corrected model.
+- biasQuery: \<query\><br>
+the query to pull the bias-correction query.

 ### Optional
 - title: \<title\><br>